longview/SonyMDRemote/Readme.md

 ### 6.38 ALL NAME REQ
 The returned 7.16 TRACK NAME messages appear to have the TrackNo field set to whatever track was last playing.
 This occurs even when the MD is ejected and reinserted.

+## 7.11 STATUS DATA
+Data2 bit 7 is listed as indicating if the TOC has been read.
+It does, but it also indicates "Not yet" state when the TOC is dirty after a write.

+Track repeat modes are not documented in the base documentation, only an addendum which implies it's E12 exclusive.

 ### 7.16 TRACK NAME
 The first packet is listed as: